Comic-Con 2018: See the first Fortnite Funko Pop figure

-Funko's first figure based on the Fortnite video game phenomenon will be based on the Rex skin, the company revealed during last weekend's San Diego Comic-Con.
+Funko's first figure based on the Fortnite phenomenon will be based on the game's Rex skin, the company revealed over the weekend at San Diego Comic-Con .

 The figure will be part of a range of Fortnite-themed toys on the way as part of an agreement between Epic Games and Funko announced last week, and is expected to be on store shelves by the holiday season.